 At just shy of $200, there are tons of great alternatives.
 The Beyerdynamic Custom Game offers better sound, customizable bass output, and much better mic.
 For $50 less, the SteelSeries Arctis 7 offers a slew of additional features, and consistent wireless functionality across a number of platforms.
 The Cloud Alpha sounds better, and it’s under $100.
 Alternatively, you can buy a refurbished version of the HyperX Cloud Mix through the Amazon Renewed program, which will run you just under $140.

-If a Bluetooth enabled gaming headset is what you’re after, there aren’t many options out there, but the JBL Quantum 800 offers all the same features as the Cloud Mix, only it’s wireless and has surround sound and noise cancelling.
-Pretty much the only other product of note is the Audeze Mobius, which is basically the best gaming headset on the market—it also just happens to be $400 USD.
+If a Bluetooth enabled gaming headset is what you’re after, there aren’t many options out there, but the JBL Quantum 800 offers all the same features as the Cloud Mix, plus it’s wireless and has surround sound and noise cancelling.
+For a long time, pretty much the only other product of note was the Audeze Mobius, which is basically the best gaming headset on the market—it also just happens to be $400 USD.
 However, that’s been changing over the last year.
 Headsets like the SteelSeries Arctis 9, Razer Kaira Pro, and the EPOS Sennheiser GSP 670, and the EPOS H3PRO Hybrid all offer comparable features, with simultaneous Bluetooth and USB wireless connection support.
 In fact, we even did a vs article the Cloud Mix and the GSP 670.